calumgrant/logical/docs/worklist.md

  - Have a flag called 'Evaluating', as well as a parity.
  - Probably want some kind of static analysis to be honest.
  - When can we use the delta??

-When recursion is detected, the predicate is tagged with "recursive evaluation".
-Then, the rules of the predicate are reevaluated until there are no more results.

 - Can we avoid unnecessary branches in the recursive step??
 - Can we just use the deltas??

--

 ## Semi-naive evaluation